 This course focuses on the management of quality and performance improvement processes in healthcare.
 Topics covered include benchmarking, utilization and resource management, risk management, case management, and critical paths.
-Special emphasis is placed upon the measurement of outcomes and analysis of clinical data to identify trends that demonstrate quality, safety, and effectiveness of healthcare.
+Special emphasis is placed upon the measurement of outcomes and

-HIPAA For The Healthcare Manager
+HIPAA For the Healthcare Manager